patrick-llgc/Learning-Deep-Learning/paper_notes/depth_coeff.md

 > [DC](depth_coeff.md) focuses on depth completion while [SMWA](smwa.md) focuses on depth estimation from stereo pairs.

-It also acknowledges that the problem is a multi-modal problem and using L1 or L2 leads to spurious estimation in-between modes.
+It also acknowledges that the problem is a multi-modal problem and using L1 or L2 leads to spurious estimation in-between modes. --> this is also used in [generalized focal loss](gfocal.md) to model multi-modal distribution of edges of heavily occluded objects.

 The idea of using an N-channel but 3-hot depth encoding is similar to the soft one-hot encoding used in [SMWA](smwa.md).
 In SMWA it also uses cross entropy for regression.
 DC gives a better explanation why cross entropy is a better loss than L1 or L2.

 The input and loss modification is based on [sparse-to-dense](sparse_to_dense.md) and is easy to implement.

 #### Key ideas
 - One-hot encoding of depth and the use of cross-entropy loss solves the problem of mixed-depth problem.